Rockstar Lincoln: Acquisition and handheld games (1998–2000)

-On 1 June 1998, Take-Two Interactive announced its acquisition Spidersoft, renaming it Tarantula Studios.
+On 1 June 1998, Take-Two Interactive announced its acquisition of Spidersoft, renaming it Tarantula Studios.
 The studio shifted its focus to game development for the Game Boy and Game Boy Color, starting with Montezuma's Return!, In-Fisherman Bass Hunter, and an unannounced project for the former platform, as well as Three Lions and Space Station Silicon Valley for the latter.
 Marsden remained with Tarantula Studios as the studio director.
 In October 1999, the studio employed 24 development staff and was in the process of hiring 15 quality assurance workers.
 It also held five tarantulas at this time, residing in Marsden's office.
 Tarantula Studios developed multiple games concurrently, each with a team of two programmers and two artists.
 Later games by Tarantula Studios include Rats!
 (1998) and Jim Henson's Muppets (1999), as well as Evel Knievel (1999), Grand Theft Auto (1999), Grand Theft Auto 2 (2000), Austin Powers: Welcome to My Underground Lair!
 (2000), and Austin Powers: Oh, Behave!
-(2000) published by Take-Two's Rockstar Games label.
+(2000), which were published by Take-Two's Rockstar Games label.
 Evel Knievel became the lowest-scored Game Boy Color game on IGN at 2.0/10, with the site's writers describing it as "ruthlessly hard and impossible to play".